Cancer-related fatigue: Pathophysiology

 The pathophysiology of cancer-related fatigue is poorly understood.
 It may be caused by the cancer or the effects it has on the body, by the body's response to the cancer, or by the cancer treatments.

 Fatigue is a common symptom of cancer.
 One meta-analysis estimated that around 43% of individuals with cancer report experiencing fatigue.
 The study also highlighted that fatigue levels can differ depending on factors like the type of cancer, the stage of treatment, and gender.
 Notably, women were found to experience more severe fatigue than men.

 Some fatigue is caused by cancer treatments.
 This may show a characteristic pattern.
+Chemotherapy is a form of cancer treatment that can result in cancer-related fatigue, either as a direct consequence or as a secondary effect.
+Disturbed sleep during chemotherapy has also been associated with CRF in breast cancer survivors.
+Chemotherapy can damage the sarcoplasmic reticulum and/or mitochondria, potentially leading to a disrupted energy metabolism and an increased risk of peripheral fatigue.
 For example, people on many chemotherapy regimens often feel more fatigue in the week after treatments, and less fatigue as they recover from that round of medications.
 People receiving radiation therapy, by contrast, often find their fatigue steadily increases until the end of treatment.